daniel-p-green/alain-ai-learning-platform/README.md

 1) Run backend and web (see Quick Start).
 2) In the web UI: paste `openai/gpt-oss-20b` → Provider: Poe → Generate → Open Tutorial.
 3) From the tutorial page, click "Download Colab Notebook" to export a ready-to-run `.ipynb` (uses backend `/export/colab/:id`).
+Note: Streaming is handled via the Next.js API route using SSE.
+Encore backend streaming is disabled in this MVP.

 Option B — Strict Offline (Ollama)
 1) `ollama pull gpt-oss:20b`